Flat nematophyte - Details and

 Width of the image 1.1mm.

 Fig.2: Three adjacent pockets of tubes aligned in a fan-like way in the

 on observed details of the flat nematophyte specimen

 recently found in the Rhynie chert.
-Width about 3cm.
+Width about 3.5cm.

-The above reconstruction is based on a specimen which is not
+The reconstruction is based on a specimen which is not

 preserved as a whole but as several fragments (in one piece of chert)